Leadwerks: Overview

 Leadwerks is written in the C++ programming language and makes use of the OpenGL 4.0 graphics API.
 Newton Dynamics is used for physics.
 Scripting is provided by the Lua programming language, with LuaJIT employed for just-in-time compilation of scripts to machine code.
 An AI navigation system is included, based on the Recast library.
 OpenAL is used for audio.

 Leadwerks Game Engine is marketed as an easy to learn game development system, with three layers of development intended to ease the learning curve.
 The flowgraph system and visual editor allow simple games to be created without programming.
 Lua script allows more advanced game mechanics and custom behavior, while C++ can be used for low-level programming and importing external libraries.

 Licenses

-The standard version of Leadwerks Game Engine retails for $49.99 on Steam and supports Lua programming.
+The standard version of Leadwerks Game supports Lua programming.
 The C++ SDK DLC adds support for C++ programming, with project templates for Visual Studio and the Code::Blocks IDE for Linux.
 Several model pack DLCs are also available, as well as a store for user-created 3D models, textures, scripts, and sounds, built on the Steam Workshop system.
 The end user license agreement allows any licensee to publish royalty-free commercial games.
 A splash screen is not required to be shown.